IgorPerikov/rest-conventions/common-cases.md

 ## Resource:

-* GET /books - returns list of books (with offset and limit as query params)
+* GET /books - returns list of books (with page and per_page as pagination parameters)
 * GET /books/1 - returns book
 * POST /books - creates a new book
 * PUT /books/1 - fully updates book